openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 `obplayer -- disable-http`  Disables the http admin dashboard

+### Audio Settings
+{:.toc}

+<a name="pulse"></a>

+[Pulse](#pulse) is the default tool for adjustment of output levels for all installed sound cards in Ver 5.X Series players and will produce sound quality suitable for broadcast.

+Addional supported audio modes

+• ALSA

+• Esound

+• OSS

+• JACK

+Set to `No Input` to disable on board audio play back.

+Setting __Audio Mode__ and restarting will bring up a slider control to set levels for both input and output in dashboard to control signal levels

 ### No Audio Test Signal

 Use the __test signal__ to confirm your audio setup is working correctly.